ntd/silverstrap/docs/en/usage.md

-The default implementation provides support for custom nested levels in _.navbar_ but does not provide a way to access the parent pages, as commonly provided by vanilla SilverStripe.
+The default implementation provides support for custom nested levels in _.navbar_ but does not provide a way to access the parent pages, as commonly provided by vanilla Silverstripe.
 In other words, if you have subpages under `yoursite/contacts/` you can access them but there is no easy way to access `yoursite/contacts/` (apart from directly write the URL).